Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model: Abstract

 \section{Abstract}

 An alternative equilibrium stochastic dynamics for a Brownian particle in inhomogeneous space is derived.
 Such a dynamics can model the motion of a complex molecule in its conformation space when in equilibrium with a uniform heat bath.
 The derivation is done by a simple generalization of the formulation due to Zwanzig for a Brownian particle in homogeneous heat bath.
+We show that if the system couples to different number of bath degrees of freedom at different conformations then the alternative model is derived.
+We discuss results of an experiment by Faucheux and Libchaber which probably has indicated possible limitation of the Boltzmann distribution as equilibrium distribution of a Brownian particle in inhomogeneous space and propose experimental verification of the present theory using similar methods.